 Deadline management and deterministic workflows

-Deadline tracking in 1031 exchanges is not a cosmetic feature; it is a deterministic, business-critical requirement.
+Deadline tracking in 1031 exchanges is a deterministic, business-critical requirement.
 Architectural patterns support this with:

 Failure modes include clock drift, misconfigured timers, missed event deliveries, and failures to escalate.
 Mitigations include synchronized clocks, deterministic sequencing, redundancy, and automated reconciliation checks against regulatory calendars and internal SLAs.